 Updates on international travel

-For the latest news on international from an to the Netherlands, please follow the travel advice from the Dutch Ministry of Foreign Affairs and your local authorities.
+For the latest news on international travel from an to the Netherlands, please follow the travel advice from the Dutch Ministry of Foreign Affairs and your local authorities.
 More information on visas to the Netherlands in regards to COVID-19 can be found here.